microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   %dx.types.LinAlgMatrixC11M16N16U2S1    = type { i8 * }
 ```

-DXIL validation will enforce that an `LinAlgMatrix` of any type may not
+DXIL validation will enforce that a `LinAlgMatrix` of any type may not
 be bitcast to any other type.

 #### Type Metadata